Fast Sampling for Bayesian Max-Margin Models: Abstract

 \section{Abstract}

-Bayesian max-margin models have shown great superiority in various machine learning tasks with a likelihood regularization, while the probabilistic Monte Carlo sampling for these models still remains challenging, especially for large-scale settings.
-In analogy to the data augmentation technique to tackle with non-smoothness of the hinge loss, we present a stochastic subgradient MCMC method which is easy to implement and computationally efficient.
-We investigate the variants that use adaptive stepsizes and thermostats to improve mixing speeds for Bayesian linear SVM.
-Furthermore, we design a stochastic subgradient HMC within Gibbs method and a doubly stochastic HMC algorithm for mixture of SVMs, a popular extension of linear classifiers.
-Experimental results on a wide range of problems demonstrate the effectiveness of our approach.
+Bayesian max-margin models have shown superiority in various practical applications, such as text categorization, collaborative prediction, social network link prediction and crowdsourcing, and they conjoin the flexibility of Bayesian modeling and predictive strengths of max-margin learning.
+However, Monte Carlo sampling for these models still remains challenging, especially for applications that involve large-scale datasets.
+In this paper, we present the stochastic subgradient Hamiltonian Monte Carlo (HMC) methods, which are easy to implement and computationally efficient.
+We show the approximate detailed balance property of subgradient HMC which reveals a natural and validated generalization of the ordinary HMC.
+Furthermore, we investigate the variants that use stochastic subsampling and thermostats for better scalability and mixing.
+Using stochastic subgradient Markov Chain Monte Carlo (MCMC), we efficiently solve the posterior inference task of various Bayesian max-margin models and extensive experimental results demonstrate the effectiveness of our approach.